 Most Mac users will experience years of using a Mac without problems.
 But like any other computer, Macs are prone to problems that could significantly impact performance.
 Fortunately, your Mac is equipped with Mac Recovery mode which is very useful to fix some issues.
 You can also reset Mac password using recovery mode if needed.
 There are several ways about how to boot Mac into recovery mode.
-Here, we'll discuss different ways on how to boot Mac into recovery mode so that they will become effective when users are in any emergency.
+Here, we'll discuss different ways on how to boot Mac in recovery mode so that they will become effective when users are in any emergency.

 Important: If you're still covered by Apple's warranty or AppleCare, you should contact Apple support.